duyanxi/duyanxi.github.io/_pages/about.md

 Currently, my research interests are

+- 3D/4D Human Body Pose Estimation and Recovery.

+- Multi-view Geometry and 3D Reconstruction.

 - Optimization and Application of 3D Gaussian Splatting.

-- 3D/4D Human Body Pose Estimation and Recovery.

-- Multiple View Geometry and 3D Reconstruction.

 # 🔥 News
-- *2025.06*: I graduate from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.
+- *2025.06*: I graduated from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.

 - *2025.05*: One paper was accepted by ACM TOMM.